Killers (Iron Maiden album): Background

 Killers is the only Iron Maiden album to feature two instrumentals.
 It was written almost exclusively by Steve Harris; only "Twilight Zone" and the title track are cowritten.

+When considering producers for their debut album, Martin Birch had topped the band’s shortlist however he was busy working on Heaven And Hell with Black Sabbath.
+Birch later recalled that when Iron Maiden contacted him regarding Killers, they told him: “We didn’t think we were worthy of you.
+Because of what you’ve done [in the past] and your reputation, we didn’t think you would take us on.”
+Birch replied: "That was your first mistake, because I was very disappointed that you didn’t ask me."

 Except for "Murders in the Rue Morgue" (based on the story of the same name by Edgar Allan Poe) and "Prodigal Son", the songs were written in the years prior to the recording of their debut album.
 Five of the album's songs featured in the band's live setlists in 1977, when Dennis Wilcock fronted Iron Maiden.
 "Wrathchild" and "Strange World" appear to be written as far back as 1976 and original singer Paul Mario Day later claimed he had co-written "Strange World".
 No songs were recorded professionally until the Killers sessions, with the exception of "Wrathchild" (a version recorded in 1979 was featured on the Metal for Muthas compilation).
+Both "Innocent Exile" and "Wrathchild," are among the first songs Steve Harris had ever written, all the back in 1973.